Red-tailed monkey: Distinguishing features

-The red-tailed monkey is named as it sounds, for its red coloration of the tail's underside as well as the bi-coloration of the tail as the reddish color increases from the base to the tip.
-There are other features characteristic to this mammal as well such as the white nose and cheeks in the midst of black or dark grey body fur.
-Red-tailed monkeys also have very large, elastic cheeks which are used in gathering food and storing it in their mouths for safety.
+The red-tailed monkey is named as it sounds: for the red coloration of the tail's underside.
+The reddish color increases from the base of the tail to the tip.
+These mammals have a white nose and very large, elastic cheeks used for storing food in their mouths.
+They have black or dark grey body fur.

 Size

-Sizes of their bodies range between individuals as well as between the sexes as males are larger than the females.
+Males are larger than the females.
 Body length ranges from 1 to 2 foot (12-24 inches), without the tail included, males being on the upper end of the scale and females being on the lower.
 Adult males also weigh between 7 and 10 pounds and females weigh slightly less between 6 and 8 pounds.
-The tail length can reach up to 35 inches long which can be twice the body length for some red-tailed monkeys.
+The tail length can reach up to 35 inches long, which can be twice the body length for some red-tailed monkeys.
 The tail helps the monkeys achieve balance.